 Automated Software Testing Tools – Choosing the Tool for YOU

-When you embark on an automation project, there are numerous obvious criteria that come to mind, like costs and licensing fees.
-Cost is one factor of course, and for that reason many organizations go the way of open source.
+When you embark on an automation project, there are numerous obvious criteria that come to mind, like costs and licensing fees, and less obvious like continuous testing goals, and how unit testing integrates with QA.
+Cost is one factor of course, and for that reason, many organizations go the way of open source.
 Open source tools have the advantage of community support.
 But beyond that, we believe some of the key factors in choosing a test automation tool are directly related to your organization and its software:

-- Data driven capabilities: Along with parameterization, this is one of the most important criteria.
-In order to automate more complicated logic and increase script maintainability, you’ll want to put your data in separate files from the scripts themselves.
-You’ll also want to take results data from one script execution and use as input to other scripts.
+Data-driven capabilities: Along with parameterization, this is one of the most important criteria.
+In order to automate more complicated logic and increase script maintainability, you’ll want to put your test data in separate files from the scripts themselves.
+You’ll also want to take results data from one script execution and use it as input to other scripts.

 In summary, choosing an automated software testing tool needs careful consideration of these factors and many more.
 Make sure you’ve got the expertise to really test these tools out to make sure they can satisfy your needs today to get going quickly, but also your needs down the road when you have 10000 scripts to manage and execute.

 Choosing the best test automation tool requires you to understand that all test automation tools are not alike and that all software applications are different.
 That’s because they must have capabilities that match the software under test, and the software under test must have clear objectives for using test automation.